Kray-G/kinx/README.md

 ```

 When you use `using` and the file is not found, it will make it error.
-When you use `using?` instead, it will ignore without errors.
+When you use `using?` instead, it will be ignored without errors even if the file is not found.

 The library is searched by the following order.